justinhandley/setup-for-react-native-development/README.md

 Xcode > Preferences > Location and choose the command line tools installed.

-Close Xcode.
+Xcode > Preferences > Accounts and log in with your Apple ID Close Xcode.

 ## Android Studio

 Download and install Android Studio.

+When you open it for the first time, agree to terms and install all the default settings.

 Open the folder app/android